w3c/w3c-track-2019/schedule.md

 ---

 # Schedule (Room Seacliff D, May 15, Wednesday)
-<p>Note: This event is open to all the WebConf participators, this is NOT a W3C Member-only event. </p>
+<p>Note: This event is open to all the WebConf participators.
+This is NOT a W3C Member-only event.</p>
 <p>Network: TheWebConf,  Password: web4good</p>

 <table class="zebra">